Thinking of going back to school? You are not alone. Every year, thousands of Albertans go back to school after being away from the classroom.

 If you already have a high school diploma, you have different education options.
 Read about planning for post-secondary.

-If you are 19 years old or younger on September 1, you can explore taking tuition-free high school courses:
+If you are 19 years old or younger on September 1, explore your options for finishing high school and academic upgrading.

 Where to start